top of page

 STAR21 Submits Evidence to Parliamentary Inquiry on AI in Education

 The Education Select Committee has launched a new inquiry examining how artificial intelligence and EdTech are reshaping education across England.
 The Committee is seeking written evidence on the benefits, challenges and risks of AI adoption in schools, colleges and universities, with a deadline of 10 April 2026.
-STAR21 co-founder Adam Sturdee, who is also a serving assistant headteacher, has submitted written evidence drawing on his dual perspective as a school leader and a
+STAR21 co-founder Adam Sturdee, who is also a serving assistant headteacher, has submitted written evidence drawing on his dual perspective as a school leader and as

 Adam Sturdee

-Mar 152 min read
+Mar 153 min read

 From Conversation to Clarity: A New Starlight Template for Careers Guidance